OtavioRoque/FastRestorer/README.md

 # Fast Restorer

 **Fast Restorer** is a tool developed by me at **Transis Software**.
-Its purpose is to simplify the process of restoring `.bak` files in SQL Server, automatically replacing existing data if the database already exists..
+Its purpose is to simplify the process of restoring `.bak` files in SQL Server, automatically replacing existing data if the database already exists.

 ## 📁 Folders
 - **Properties:** AssemblyInfo metadata.